Your Top Salesforce CPQ Questions Answered

 Answer -When you implement Salesforce CPQ it sits beside your opportunity, it’s not integration it is native to Salesforce.
 It’s creating your transactions and giving you all the structure you need to create transactions and get them accurate.
 It then passes that information over to the opportunity products and opportunities.
 Then you can connect something like Netsuite to opportunities and opportunity products or orders and order products.
 Those are the objects that any implementation would connect to.
 It doesn’t change anything but is an engine to help you enforce the rules you want to enforce when it comes to bundles and pricing.
 It feeds back to those standard objects that other platforms would connect to.

 There may have additional questions but we hope this session answered your top salesforce CPQ questions.
+We recommend looking into how to organize your team for a CPQ project, the importance of including stakeholders at the beginning of a project, and how to avoid delays in a project kickoff.
+These tips help ensure your project gets off to a good start.
 To learn more about Salesforce CPQ and determine if it’s the right fit for your team, we invite you to connect.
 David or one of our other in house CPQ experts would be happy to lend their expertise.
-You’re invited to join us for some of the other upcoming events we have planned!